 Does PS5 Support 144Hz Monitors?

-PS5 DOES NOT support 144Hz refresh rate, however, it DOES support monitors that are rated at 144Hz refresh rate.
+PS5 DOES NOT support a 144Hz refresh rate.
+However, it DOES support monitors that are rated at 144Hz refresh rate.

-Hence, if you have a monitor with 144Hz refresh rate whether FHD or 4K, the refreshed rate will be capped at 120 FPS max.
+Hence, if you have a monitor with a 144Hz refresh rate, whether FHD or 4K, the refreshed rate will be capped at 120 FPS max.

-In order to avoid any issues, however, it wise to change the refresh rate of you 144Hz monitor to 120Hz to sync properly with the cap of PS5.
+To avoid any issues, however, it is wise to change the refresh rate of your 144Hz monitor to 120Hz to sync correctly with the cap of PS5.

 This tutorial shows how you can change the refresh rate of your monitor.

 Also Read: How to Connect Monitor with No HDMI Ports?

 So, the answer to the question “does PS5 come with HDMI 2.1 cable?” is a definite YES.
 Hence, it can support 4K@120Hz or even 8K resolution out of the box.

 However, the question remains, is PS5 even capable of pushing 4K@120Hz or 8K@60Hz with its hardware for its AAA titles at the highest quality?
 The answer to this, however, is unfortunately not established in the current scenario.

 For instance, Horizon Forbidden West; this game targets 4K@30FPS or 1080P@60FPS.
 Hence for this title, even an HDMI 1.4 cable would suffice!